 As with the Lion Air crash in Indonesia, faulty information from the ‘attitude of assault’ sensor, which measures how the wing is slicing via the air, may also prompt a volatile chain of activities.

 Ethiopian Airlines’ function is that the control troubles only resulted from the crew’s losing war with MCAS, a source familiar with the airline’s thinking.
-The initial record did now not cowl this problem.
+The initial record did now not cover this problem.
 Boeing declined to comment.

 ‘PULL UP, PULL UP’

-“As pilots have advised us, erroneous activation of the MCAS feature can upload to what’s already a excessive workload environment,” Muilenburg said Thursday, including Boeing, was “sorry for the lives lost” in the crash.
-“It’s our duty to cast off this risk.
+“As pilots have advised us, erroneous activation of the MCAS feature can upload to an excessive workload environment,” Muilenburg said Thursday, including Boeing, who was “sorry for the lives lost” in the crash.
+“We must cast off this risk.
 We personal it, and we know a way to do it.”

-MCAS RE-ACTIVATES
+MCAS REACTIVATES

 Data shows the electric trim system became switched back on in an obvious effort to pressure the reluctant nostril higher, the specialists said.
 This, in turn, would have additionally reconnected MCAS.